zimmertr/Ender-6-Klipper-Guide/README.md

 ### Step 3 - Installing the Replacement Touchscreen

-1. Unplug the printer, and wait for the power supply capacitors to discharge.
-Flip it on it’s side and remove the bottom cover to access the electronics compartment.
+1. Unplug the printer, flip it on it’s side and remove the bottom cover to access the electronics compartment.
 Finally, unscrew the touch screen housing and remove it from the printer.
 There are four T15 screws located near the microcontroller and two T8 screws each on the bottom and back of the housing.
 Remove the original screen from the housing, but keep the rubber gasket in place.

 2. Connect the DSI cable to one of the Raspberry Pi's `CAM/DISP` headers and the header on the `PI TFT43` screen.
 The orientation of the cable matters as there are only pins on one side of the ribbon.
 On the Raspberry Pi, the Raspberry Pins should face towards the USB ports.
 On the `PI TFT43`, the Raspberry Pins should face away from the screen.

    <img src="https://i.imgur.com/UHSxvHq.png" alt="https://i.imgur.com/UHSxvHq.png" style="zoom:25%;" align="left"/>

 3. Power on the Raspberry Pi with a USB-C cable and test that the screen works.
 After a moment, you should see Debian boot and Klipper Screen should load.
 Adjust the brightness wheel on the `PI TFT43` until you are satisfied and power off the Raspberry Pi with the power button.
-The brightness wheel will no longer be accessible once it is installed inside the housing.
+The brightness wheel will no longer be accessible once it is installed inside the housing, so make sure you dial this in first.

    <img src="https://i.imgur.com/9wJBWLI.jpeg" alt="https://i.imgur.com/9wJBWLI.jpeg" style="zoom:25%;" align="left"/>

 4. Mount the screen onto the printed adapter, being extra careful not to overtighten the screws as doing so could break the screen.
-Power on the Raspberry Pi once more to confirm there is no backlight bleed from the screws being too tight.
+Power on the Raspberry Pi once more to confirm there is no backlight bleed from overtightened screws.
 Afterwards, mount the `PI TFT43` into the screen housing being sure it is oriented correctly.
-(The brightness scroll wheel should face the top of the housing and be near the SD Card slot) I don’t believe it’s possible to continue using the SD Card reader located inside the touchscreen housing.
+The brightness scroll wheel should face the top of the housing and be near the SD Card slot.
+I don’t believe it’s possible to continue using the SD Card reader located inside the touchscreen housing.
 Some Googling told me the connector is referred to as a [8 wire Molex PicoBlade](https://www.molex.com/en-us/products/connectors/wire-to-board-connectors/picoblade-connectors) but I was unable to find a cable to connect this to the Raspberry Pi.
 However, if you did manage to puzzle this out, you would probably be able to make it work if you configure Debian to mount the SD Card at your Klipper Virtual SD card path.
 I left the speaker inside the electronics compartment disconnected for the same reason.
 You could probably replace this speaker with a USB device if you so desired.

    <img src="https://i.imgur.com/BOZJG0B.png" alt="https://i.imgur.com/BOZJG0B.png" style="zoom:25%;" align="left"/>